awsdocs/amazon-ecr-user-guide/doc_source/Registries.md

-# Amazon ECR Registries<a name="Registries"></a>
+# Amazon ECR Registries<a name="registries"></a>

 You can use Amazon ECR registries to host your images in a highly available and scalable architecture, allowing you to deploy containers reliably for your applications\.
 You can use your registry to manage image repositories and Docker images\.
 Each AWS account is provided with a single \(default\) Amazon ECR registry\.

 ## Registry Concepts<a name="registry_concepts"></a>
 + The URL for your default registry is `https://``aws_account_id.dkr.ecr.region.amazonaws.com`\.
 + By default, your account has read and write access to the repositories in your default registry\.
 However, IAM users require permissions to make calls to the Amazon ECR APIs and to push or pull images from your repositories\.
 Amazon ECR provides several managed policies to control user access at varying levels\.
-For more information, see [Amazon ECR Managed Policies](ecr_managed_policies.md)\.
+For more information, see [Amazon Elastic Container Registry Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
 + You must authenticate your Docker client to a registry so that you can use the docker push and docker pull commands to push and pull images to and from the repositories in that registry\.
 For more information, see [Registry Authentication](#registry_auth)\.
 + Repositories can be controlled with both IAM user access policies and repository policies\.